mariazevedo88/o3smeasures-tool/README.md

 ## About o3smeasures
 This is a plug-in for Eclipse to measure software internal quality in Java projects.
-In the plug-in development, we used the Eclipse IDE 4.4 (Luna), the Java Development Tools (JDT), the Plug-in Development Environment (PDE), and Abstract Syntax Tree (AST).
+In the plug-in development, we used the Eclipse IDE (Oxygen), the Java Development Tools (JDT), the Plug-in Development Environment (PDE), and Abstract Syntax Tree (AST).
 In JDT, there are tools for manipulating Java code.
 In PDE, there are tools to develop and test plug-ins in the Eclipse IDE.

 ## Dependencies